Jim Jeffcoat

-James Wilson Jeffcoat, Jr. (born April 1, 1961) is a former American football defensive end in the National Football League (NFL) for the Dallas Cowboys and Buffalo Bills.
-He was most recently an assistant football coach for the Dallas Renegades of the XFL.
-He played college football at Arizona State University.
-He won two Super Bowls with the Cowboys over the Bills.
+James Wilson Jeffcoat Jr. (born April 1, 1961) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and Buffalo Bills.
+He played college football for the Arizona State Sun Devils.
+He won two Super Bowls with the Cowboys.
+After his playing career, he became a coach.
+He is the father of former NFL player and 2013 Big 12 Defensive Player of the Year, Jackson Jeffcoat.

-Early years
+Early life

 Jeffcoat grew up in Matawan, New Jersey, and attended Matawan Regional High School.
 As a senior defensive tackle, he earned high school football All-American honors.
 He also lettered in wrestling.

 The school retired his jersey (#79).

 College career

 Jeffcoat accepted a football scholarship from Arizona State University.
-As a sophomore in 1980, he earned the starter job at noseguard.
+As a sophomore in 1980, he earned the starter job at nose guard.

 As a junior in 1981, he was named the starter at left defensive end, leading the team with 10 sacks and contributing to the defense leading the Pac-10 in rushing defense (121.1 yards per game).
 He received honorable-mention All-Pac-10 honors.

 As a senior in 1982, he became the catalyst of the Sun Devils' No. 1 ranked defense (228.9 yards per game).
 He collected 95 tackles, four sacks, four pass deflections, and forced two fumbles during his senior season, where he earned All-Pac-10, honorable-mention to the All-American Associated Press, United Press International and Sporting News teams.
 He had 13 tackles, one sack and 2 pass deflections against the University of Houston.
 He made 12 tackles against USC and Oregon State University.
 He had a dominating performance in the 1983 Fiesta Bowl, posting 16 tackles, one safety and one forced fumble, while earning outstanding defensive player honors in a 32–21 win over the University of Oklahoma.
 He finished his college career with 20 sacks.
 He also played in the East–West Shrine Game and in the Senior Bowl.

 On October 22, 1994, he was inducted into the Arizona State Hall of Fame, as arguably one of the greatest defensive linemen to wear a Sun Devil uniform.
 In 2012, he was inducted into the Arizona State Football Ring of Honor.
 In 1991, he was inducted into the Fiesta Bowl Hall of Fame.
-In 2015, he was named to the Pac-12 Conference’s All-Century team as one of the five defensive ends.
+In 2015, he was named to the Pac-12 Conference's All-Century team as one of the five defensive ends.